polaravivek/internshala_wallpaper/wallpaper/README.md

 5. you can edit your name for using the app
 6. The main functionality of this app is you can use the wallpaper for lock, home or for both screens.

+# use of packages
+1. firebase auth
+2. firebase core
+3. cloud firestore
+4. flutter staggered grid view
+5. wallpaper manager
+6. cached network image
+7. dio
+8. lorem ipsum for dummy data
+and lots of more packages i have used in this project.

 ## Getting Started

 This project is a starting point for a Flutter application.